 "Great Power and Foreign Policy," 2017 (co-authored with Carla Martinez Machain and Rebecca Kaye), Oxford Research Encyclopedia of Politics.

-"A Price for Peace: Troop Contributing Countries' Responses to Peacekeeper Fatalities", invited to revise and resubmit
+"A Price for Peace: Troop Contributing Countries' Responses to Peacekeeper Fatalities", conditionally accepted at International Interactions

 How do states respond to fatalities of their service personnel in peacekeeping operations?
 Recent research highlights that participation in peacekeeping is costly for most states.
-Personnel fatalities should create further costs for contributors and, as a result, tend to cause a reduction in their commitments.
+Personnel fatalities should create further costs for contributors and often result in a reduction of their commitments.
 Studies that evaluate this expectation yield mixed results.
-One finds no evidence that OECD countries provide fewer personnel to UN PKOs following fatalities.
-In contrast, another finds that fatalities generally correspond with reductions in states’ personnel commitments to UN PKOs in Africa but also reveals that wealthier contributors in these missions tend to withdraw more than their poorer counterparts.
+One finds no evidence that OECD countries provide fewer personnel to PKOs following fatalities.
+In contrast, another finds that fatalities generally correspond with reductions in states’ personnel commitments to UN operations in Africa but also reveals that wealthier contributors in these missions tend to withdraw more than their poorer counterparts.
 This study builds on this work by further hypothesizing that the incentives that motivate states to provide peacekeepers to a PKO condition their willingness to maintain their contributions after experiencing fatalities.
-An analysis of states’ troop fatalities and commitments to all UN operations from 1990 to 2015 supports this expectation.
-The results show that states that are contiguous to an operation, which tend to face greater concerns about the externalities of nearby conflicts, and states that receive side payments for their troop commitments via foreign aid are more tolerant to fatalities of their members than other contributors.
+An analysis of states’ troop fatalities and commitments to 27 UN operations from 1990 to 2015 supports this expectation.
+The results show that states that are contiguous to an operation, which face greater concerns about the externalities of nearby conflicts, and states that receive side payments for their troop commitments via foreign aid are more tolerant to fatalities of their members than other contributors.
 Additional findings suggest that contributors respond similarly to fatalities of others' peacekeepers but that the overall intensity of violence surrounding a mission does not affect their commitments.
-The findings illustrate that the conditions that motivate states to participate in PKOs also affect their willingness to maintain their commitments as their costs for participation increase.
+The findings illustrate that the conditions that motivate states to participate in PKOs also affect their willingness to maintain their troop commitments as their costs for participation increase.

 "Understanding American public opinion toward U.S. Military Intervention," (co-authored with Songying Fang), submitted for review